 What Is an Intensive Outpatient Program?

 During an entrance assessment, there are times when a clinician determines a prospective patient’s situation may not warrant residential treatment.
-A partial hospitalization program might work, but that might still be too restrictive if detox and intensive therapy aren’t required.
+A partial hospitalization program might work.
+However, that might still be too restrictive if detox and intensive therapy aren’t required.
 The next logical option on the list would be an intensive outpatient program, known as IOP.

 This type of program is recognizable by its focus on group therapy.
 For the most part, these groups are kept small for maximum interaction between patients.
 In a group setting patients can work on social interactions and the development of relapse prevention skills.
-They can also work on educating themselves about addiction and acquiring a better understanding of the importance of relationships in sobriety.
+Furthermore, they can work on educating themselves about addiction and acquiring a better understanding of the importance of relationships in sobriety.

 The focus on group therapy doesn’t mean individual treatment gets ignored.
 To the contrary, each patient will work with a counselor on personal issues.
 These therapy sessions are usually scheduled less frequently than the other types of more intensive options.